Terms & Conditions

 The Nikon-Walkley photographic awards recognise visual journalists producing still photography for any platform.
 Criteria include storytelling, courage, public impact, creativity, innovative use of technology, technical ability and resourcefulness and can include soundslides and photofilm.
 Photographers should reference the category descriptions for each category when preparing their entry.

 Photographers are also invited to enter their work in relevant All Media categories in the Walkley Awards.
-Photographers are eligible to enter photographic work in All Media categories as an individual entrant or as part of a group or team entry.
+Photographers are eligible to enter photographic work in All Media categories such as Camerawork as an individual entrant or as part of a group or team entry.

 A photographer may only enter once in each photography category.